Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Experiments

 \section{Experiments}

 In this section, the experimental settings for dynamic channel pruning are first described.
 Ablation studies are then conducted to validate the effectiveness of FGC.
 The alignment of instance neighborhood relationships by the FGC is also quantitatively and qualitatively analyzed.
-Finally, we show the performance of learned dynamic networks on benchmark datasets and compare them with the state-of-the-art pruning methods.
+We show the performance of learned dynamic networks on image classification benchmark datasets and compare them with state-of-the-art pruning methods.
+Finally, We conduct object detection and semantic segmentation experiments to show the generation ability of FGC.

-\subsection{Experimental Settings.}
+\subsection{Experimental Settings}

-\textbf{Datasets.} Experiments are conducted on image classification benchmarks including CIFAR10/100~\cite{cifar10} and ImageNet~\cite{Deng2009ImageNetAL}.
+\textbf{Datasets.} Experiments on image classification are conducted on benchmarks including CIFAR10/100~\cite{cifar10} and ImageNet~\cite{Deng2009ImageNetAL}.
 CIFAR10 and CIFAR100 consist of 10 and 100 categories, respectively.
 Both datasets contain 60K colored images, 50K and 10K of which are used for training and testing.
 ImageNet is an important large-scale dataset composed of 1000 object categories, which has 1.28 million images for training and 50K images for validation.

+{We conduct object detection on PASCAL VOC 2007~\cite{Everingham2009Pascal}, the trainval and test sets of which are used for training and testing, respectively.
+Instance segmentation is conducted on Cityscapes~\cite{Cordts2016Cityscapes}.
+We use the train set for training and the validation set for testing. }